department-of-veterans-affairs/vets.gov-content-style-guide/style-and-formatting.md

 - phone numbers: Don't use parentheses for the area code.
 Don't use 1 in front of the number: 401-283-3542.
 - phone numbers with an extension: Use clear language like "press 1" rather than something more vague like "option 1" or "choose option 1."
 For example: Please call 877-222-VETS (8387), then press 2, from 8:00 a.m. to 5:00 p.m.
 (EST).
 - time/hours: Use numerals rather than spelling out the number.
 When indicating a time range, use the "from ... to" or "between ... and" construction (“6 to 8 weeks” or “8:00 a.m. to 5:00 p.m.”).
 Where there are space constraints, such as in a box or an application, you may use the en dash, which is a little longer (‒) than a hyphen or dash (-):
-Please call 800-123-4567 during business hours, 8:00 a.m.‒5:00 p.m.
-(EST)
+Please call 800-123-4567 during business hours, 8:00 a.m. ‒ 5:00 p.m.
+(ET)
 or
 Please call 800-123-4567 between 8:00 a.m. and 5:00 p.m.
-(EST)
+(ET)
-*Do not combine the two constructions* to use “from” with the dash like this: “from 8:00‒5:00.”
+*Do not combine the two constructions* to use “from” with the dash like this: “from 8:00 ‒ 5:00.”
-- hours of operation associated with a phone number: Monday‒Friday, 7:00 a.m.‒7:00 p.m.
-(CST), and Saturday, 9:00 a.m.‒5:30 p.m.
-(CST).
+- hours of operation associated with a phone number: Monday ‒ Friday, 7:00 a.m. ‒ 7:00 p.m.
+(CT), and Saturday, 9:00 a.m. ‒ 5:30 p.m.
+(CT).
 Spell out days of the week, if possible.
-If there's not enough room, use: Mon.‒Fri.
+If there's not enough room, use: Mon. ‒ Fri.

 ## Punctuation

 - bulleted lists: Bulleted lists are valuable tools in plain-language writing — they’re easy to scan and can help organize important information.
 If a sentence lists more than three items or elements, it is best to break the sentence out into a bulleted list.
 When using bulleted lists:
   - Capitalize the first word of every bullet.
-  - Don’t use commas or semicolons after points in a bulleted list.
+  - Use a comma before the bolded "and" or "or" at the end of the line of text for each bullet.
   - Don't use a period at the end of the bullet unless it is a complete sentence.
+  - Don't use a period at the end of the last bullet in a series of bullets.
   - Don't use a bulleted list for only 1 element.
   - If your list has more than 7 items, use subheads to break it up.
   - Keep list items short (1 or 2 sentences in length)